Go Serverless with Kubeless!

 minikube start

-Now you have running single-node cluster on your local machine, Minikube also configures 'kubectl' for you
+Now you have a running single-node cluster on your local machine, Minikube also configures 'kubectl' for you

 II.
 To check whether the pod is up and running, use the following command: